Wages by Representative Occupations vs. Market Rents, 2024

 Many of the most common jobs in Alameda County don’t pay enough to afford prevailing sales prices or rental rates, underscoring the need for more affordable housing options.

-Job/OccupationAverage Annual WagePercent of AMI for 3-Person HouseholdIncome Level Designation% of Monthly Income for 2BR*Housing Cost-Burden Level
+Job/OccupationAverage Annual WagePercent of AMI for 3-Person HouseholdIncome Level Designation% of Monthly Income for 2BR*Rent Burden Level